-Send Lawrence a message explaining your needs and you will receive a response by email.
+Send Lawrence a message explaining your needs and you will receive a response shortly.
 Have you already emailed Lawrence or another tutor?
 If so, you have an account!
 Sign in now

 University of Maine (Music Education)

 I have a Bachelors Degree in Music Education with a focus on Voice earned with distinction, and hold current Certification in ME and NH as a K-12 Classroom Music Teacher.
 I also a Masters Degree in Computer Science with a focus on Programming Languages earned with distinction, and hold current Certification in ME and NH as a K-12 Classroom Technology Teacher.
 Overall I have over a quarter century of experience working one-on-one and in groups with young and adult learners.

 With awards and recognition too numerous to list, I can help you define your vision, set your goals and objectives, and teach you the tools you need to move from where you are to where you want to be.
 I can work one-on-one and with small group (up to 4) in my studio in Exeter, NH, or travel to a location convenient for you.

 As a grade 7-12 Music Educator, for over a decade I worked with students helping them prepare as singers and literate musicians.
 I had one of the highest percentages of auditioning students make the All-State Festival, and students who worked with me in AP Music Theory went on to great colleges with ample scholarships.
 All the while I was both a personal performing musician and the de-facto "computer dude" for the school in which I was working.

 I transitioned into the job of district-wide Technology Coordinator and spent over another decade working with students and teachers with computer technology.
 As the only official technology employee of the school district I wore many hats and created, serviced, and supported every aspect of our infrastructure and learning from hardware to software.
 All the while I continued to work with singers and continue my personal performance career.